-Eugene had been visiting the Oblate communities in the center of France and while in the area had also taken the opportunity to do the baptism of his niece.
+Eugene had been visiting the Oblate communities in the center of France and while in the area had also taken the opportunity to do the baptism of the child of his niece, who was about to give birth.
 News reached him of the outbreak of a cholera epidemic in Marseilles.

 My concern is so great that I fear I will fall sick from it.
 The thought of what is going on in Marseilles fills my soul with bitterness.
 I find no happiness in finding myself among my family, my duty calls me elsewhere.